Golf0ned/PANNICC/README.md

 ## Contributing

-Due to the pedagogical nature of this project, pull requests by users other than @golf0ned will most likely be closed.
+Due to the pedagogical nature of this project, pull requests by users other than me ([@golf0ned](https://github.com/Golf0ned/)) will most likely be closed.

 With that being said, you are free to submit any issues or bug reports that you may encounter on GitHub.